MicrosoftDocs/sql-docs/docs/2014/database-engine/view-the-definition-of-a-stored-procedure.md

 ms.assetid: 93318587-a0c5-4788-946f-3b5dc8372ea9
 caps.latest.revision: 29
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # View the Definition of a Stored Procedure

-##  <a name="Top"></a> You can view the definition of a stored procedure in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] using Object Explorer menu options or in the Query Editor using [!INCLUDE[tsql](../../includes/tsql-md.md)].
+##  <a name="Top"></a> You can view the definition of a stored procedure in [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] using Object Explorer menu options or in the Query Editor using [!INCLUDE[tsql](../includes/tsql-md.md)].
 This topic describes how to view the definition of procedure in Object Explorer and by using a system stored procedure, system function, and object catalog view in the Query Editor.

 -   **Before you begin:**  [Security](#Security)